cincuranet/blog/tools/firebird-db-comparer.md

 Firebird 2.5 (any edition) is supported.
 Firebird 3.0 (any edition) is supported, but from new features only _functions_ work at the moment.

-The library targets .NET 4.6.2 currently, and work is being done to support .NET 4.0 and .NET Standard 1.x and 2.0.
+The library targets .NET 4.5.2 and NET Standard 2.0.

 #### Usage